esraiak/diskoize/README.md

 # What is this

-Often when I use @functools.lru_cache I find that the cache is erased between python process restarts.
-This library is the fix!
+When I use @functools.lru_cache, I often want to persist data between python process restarts.
+This library accomplishes that.

 ```bash
 import diskoize